Procurement and Fair Jobs Code - what is required by agencies

 An assessment of the supplier’s compliance with industrial relations and workplace health and safety obligations over the past 3 years is conducted, before a decision is made to issue a certificate.

-Suppliers tendering for contracts valued at $3 million or more (exclusive of GST) must hold a valid and current Pre-Assessment Certificate, unless an exemption provision applies.
+Suppliers tendering for contracts valued at $1 million or more (exclusive of GST) must hold a valid and current pre-assessment certificate, unless an exemption provision applies.

-Subcontractors holding a subcontract valued at $10 million or more (exclusive of GST), under a contract valued at $20 million or more, must hold a valid and current Pre-Assessment Certificate, unless an exemption provision applies.
+Subcontractors holding a subcontract directly with a supplier valued at $1 million or more (exclusive of GST), must hold a valid and current pre-assessment certificate, unless an exemption provision applies.

 Agencies must: